17 Oct Empowered Employees Create Empowered Customers

 Where possible, put together a system where employees can manage their time and not restrict them to set hours.
 They still need to put in the required amount of hours per week, but allow them some latitude to accommodate their other commitments.

 In this way, your employees will feel more empowered and feel happier in coming to work.

 Less employee turnover means less stress for other team members as well.

 Whenever an employee leaves, other employees often have to take up those important tasks that still need to get done.

 Customers also appreciate consistency.
 It gives them peace of mind when they have a reliable, regular person that they are dealing with.
 It also shows them that your company is a great place to work.

 As an employer you need to balance the needs of the workplace with the changing needs of your employees.

 Making some adjustments in your workplace will keep employees satisfied and empowered.
 Regular departing employees will be one less stress that you don’t need to worry about on an already full plate.

 Are you looking for more videos to empower you and your employees?
-If so, connect with me on YouTube.
+If so, check out my YouTube channel, Mindset 2 Success.

-Look at how Transformational Coaching can benefit you and your organization.
+Look at how Business Coaching can transform and benefit you and your organization.